 [Heading inserted by No. 19 of 2010 s.
 44(2).]

-7. Commissioner of Main Roads
+7. Commissioner and deputy, appointment of

 (1) The Governor may appoint for the due administration of this Act, some person to be Commissioner of Main Roads.

 (2) In case of the illness or other incapacity, suspension or absence of the Commissioner, or any vacancy in the office of Commissioner, the Governor may appoint some person to act as the deputy of the Commissioner during such illness, incapacity, suspension, absence or vacancy, and until such appointment is terminated by the Governor.
 Every person so appointed shall while so acting have all the powers and perform all the duties of the Commissioner.